Emerald Bay, Texas

-Emerald Bay is in Smith County, Texas, United States.
-It is located on the eastern side of Lake Palestine near Bullard, Texas.
+Emerald Bay is a census-designated place (CDP) in Smith County, Texas, United States.
+It is located on the eastern side of Lake Palestine, near Bullard.
 It is a census-designated place (CDP) created for the 2010 census.
 Emerald Bay had a population of 1,146 as of the 2020 census.

 Demographics

+Emerald Bay first appeared as a census designated place in the 2010 U.S. census.

+2020 census

 As of the 2020 United States census, there were 1,146 people, 442 households, and 361 families residing in the CDP.